2023 Most Popular English Language & Literature Bachelor's Degree Schools in the Southwest Region

 Women make up 68% of the English language and literature majors at the school.

-University of North Texas ranked #9 on this year’s Most Popular English Language & Literature Bachelor’s Degree Schools in the Southwest Region list.
-Located in the medium-sized city of Denton, UNT is a public school with a very large student population.
+University of North Texas did quite well in this year’s ranking of the most popular places for English language and literature students to get a bachelor’s degree.
+It came in at #9 on the list.
+Located in the city of Denton, UNT is a public school with a fairly large student population.

 Of the 149 students majoring in English language and literature at UNT, 29% are male and 71% are female.

-With a ranking of #10, University of Phoenix - Arizona did quite well on this year’s most popular schools for English language and literature students working on their bachelor’s degree.
-Located in the city of Tempe, UOPX - Arizona is a private for-profit college with a very large student population.
+University of Phoenix - Arizona landed the #10 spot in the 2023 rankings for the most popular bachelor’s degree English language and literature programs.
+Located in the large city of Tempe, UOPX - Arizona is a private for-profit college with a fairly large student population.

 Of the 135 students majoring in English language and literature at UOPX - Arizona, 18% are male and 82% are female.